0xKourama/Elbanna-NP-Notes/work/vcenter_security.md

+# Mission: Find all the hardening procedures and what's applicable to implement?
+1. what needs to be known?
+- the details of every prodecure

 # what are my questions?
 1. what is a distributed virtual switch? what do we use it for? it a centralized switch across all ESXi hosts to allow for networking management
 2. what is the link between NSX and VCenter?